What to Expect

 When your cabin modular home does arrive onsite, the expert delivery team at Cripple Creek Cabins will begin assessing how to set the cabin on the block foundation you prepared.
 If the area is nice and level with less than 40 inches of deviation, our team will slide your small prefab cabin off the back of the flatbed truck onto the foundation.
 If the area is on the side of a hill or at a place where our truck cannot get to, our delivery team will set the cabin modular home on the foundation using a crane.
-Once the building is set, the delivery team will begin toe-nailing the girders to the top plate of the foundation wall.
 After the install portion is complete, you may need to contact a professional in your area to finish all utility hook-ups.
 Delivery crew will only set the building on the foundation, they will not be set up to handle any tie-in work.
 Once this is done, you can finally move in and furnish your small prefab cabin.
 Let the happiness and good-times roll!

 As always, if there is information above that has left you feeling confused, please talk to us!
 We would be glad to help in any way we can.Get a custom quote Download Buying Guide